Doctor of PhilosophyPh.D. in Leadership in Higher Education

 Students meeting with school administrator

-Our program has a leadership, social-justice and research themed curriculum.
-It is designed to prepare graduates to explore, analyze and integrate knowledge into a professional and personal leadership philosophy to lead and serve in an array of higher education settings.
+Our program has a leadership, social change, and research-themed curriculum.
+It is designed to prepare graduates to explore, analyze, and integrate knowledge into a professional and personal leadership philosophy to lead and serve in an array of higher education settings.

 Each graduate student is exposed to a series of courses in strategic planning, finance, legal issues, successful community, state and federal partnerships, assessment, accountability, multicultural theory, student development theory, ethics, governance, administration leadership styles and future considerations in higher education.